Frequently Asked Questions

 Is my financial data secure?

 Yes.
-All data is encrypted in transit and at rest.
-We don't share your information with third parties.
-You can export or delete your data anytime from your profile settings.
-See our Privacy Policy for full details.
+All data is encrypted both in transit and at rest.
+We do not share your information with third parties.
+You can export or delete your data at any time from your profile settings.
+Please refer to the privacy policy for full details.

 What methodology does this calculator follow?